 5 Best Private PhD Student Loans

 After maxing out your federal student loans, you may find you still need more money to pay for your doctoral degree.
-If that’s the case, you’ll need to look into getting private loans.
+If that’s the case, you’ll need to look into getting private PhD loans.

 Private student loans tend to come with higher interest rates, can be harder to qualify for, and repayment plans are less flexible.
-But they can cover shortfalls in funding that otherwise might make getting your PhD impossible.
+However, they can cover shortfalls in funding that otherwise might make getting your PhD impossible.